leighshepperson/machine-aided-development/README.md

-# Machine Assisted Development
+# Machine Assisted Development (MAD)

 ## Work in Progress...

-An experiment about using machine learning techniques in conjunction with test driven development to see how it can assist application development.
+The point of this is to see if we can take inspiration from TDD practices to train neural network(s) to implement a simple calculator application.
+I hope to extend these ideas more generally.

+Things I want to try out:
+* Find a reasonable architecture for (MAD).
+* Natural language processing on gherkin language to generate training sets.

 [View the application here](https://machine-assisted-development.herokuapp.com/).